“Compassion is a foundation for sharing our aliveness and building a more humane world.” – Martin Lowenthal

 3 Distinctive Features of CFT

-So, what sets CFT apart from other types of therapy?
+So, what sets Compassion Focused Therapy apart from other types of therapy?
 Surely all therapies have some kind of component related to compassion?

 While other therapies may employ similar techniques, focus on similar issues, or work toward similar goals, there are a few features that set CFT apart: